RBGE-Herbarium/RBGE-Herbarium.github.io/docs/data-entry/collecting-permits.md

 The aim of the Permit Management System is to provide a central digital storage point for permit documentation relating to the biodiversity collections, both living and preserved.
-It will hold digital copies of Collecting, Export and Import Permits, MoUs, MTAs, Phytosanitary documentation, Plant Passports, Patens, Licenses, etc., along with some basic information, including restriction information for the documents.
+It will hold digital copies of Collecting, Export and Import Permits, MoUs, MTAs, Phytosanitary documentation, Plant Passports, Patents, Licenses, etc., along with some basic information, including restriction information for the documents.

 ----